tableau/TabProvision/README.md

 - Secrets\template.xml : Shows how to specify log-in information for Tableau Online (or Tableau Server) and Azure AD
 - ExampleConfigs\AzureAD_SyncConfigExample.xml : Shows how to specify Groups that you want to synchronize from Azure AD
 - FileSystem_SyncConfigExample.xml : Shows how to explicitly specify Groups and Users in a local file that are then provisioned in Tableau Online (or Tableau Server)
+- The XML attribute allowPromotedRole="true" (used in both the Azure AD and File System XML examples) is very useful in conjunction with Tableau Online and Server's "Grant License on Sign In".
+Users (and Azure AD Groups) imported with this setting can take advantage of being members of Tableau Groups that specify a MINIMUM SITE ROLE for group members.
+This is a great way to bulk add a potentially large number of Unlicensed users, and have these users be granted licensing roles when they first sign in. https://help.tableau.com/current/online/en-us/grant_role.htm

 ## Is TabProvision supported?